dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 chunk_size = 32
 ```

+For multi-leaf proofs, the serialized `rows` value is currently `2`.

 The fixed `LIG0` payload prefix is 420 bytes: ten `u32_be` words, eight 32-byte
 digests, and one 124-byte `NRSP` response object.
 A one-leaf relation proof
 therefore has payload `420 + 48 + opening_leaf_len`; a two-leaf proof has